axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/patterndb-actions-correlation/_index.md

 Certain features of generating messages can be used only if message correlation is used as well.
 For details on correlating messages, see {{% xref "/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-correlation/_index.md" %}}.

-  - The {{% productparam "abbrev" %}} application automatically fills the fields for the generated message based on the scope of the context, for example, the HOST and PROGRAM fields if the `context-scope` is `program`.
+  - The {{% param "product.abbrev" %}} application automatically fills the fields for the generated message based on the scope of the context, for example, the HOST and PROGRAM fields if the `context-scope` is `program`.

   - When used together with message correlation, you can also refer to fields and values of earlier messages of the context by adding the `@\<distance-of-referenced-message-from-the-current\>` suffix to the macro.
 For details, see {{% xref "/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-correlation/referencing-previous-messages/_index.md" %}}.